Table of Contents

 Can pressure sores be prevented or avoided?

-The best way to prevent pressure sores is to avoid spending long periods of time in a chair or bed.
-If you are unable to turn and move, ask your caretaker to help.
-Plan ahead for an upcoming surgery.
-Arrange for help you when you get home, That person should be able to help you move.
+The best way to prevent pressure sores is to avoid spending long periods of time in a chair, wheelchair, or bed.
+If you’re unable to move on your own, make arrangements for somebody—such as a family member, friend, or caregiver—to help you move.

-Keep your skin healthy.
-This includes keeping your skin clean and dry.
-Mild soap and warm water can help.
-Don’t use hot water.
-Apply lotion to your skin often.
-If you must spend a lot of time in bed or in a wheelchair, check your entire body daily.
+If you must spend a lot of time in a chair, wheelchair, or bed, check your entire body daily.
 Look for spots, color changes, or other signs of sores.
 Pay attention to the pressure points where sores are most likely to occur.
+Again, if you’re unable to look on your own, ask someone to help you.

 Pressure sores treatment

-Treatment depends on the seriousness of the infection.
-If the sore is infected, you can apply an antibiotic cream to the area.
-If bone or deeper tissue are infected, you may require antibiotics orally or by injection (shot or IV).
+Treatment depends on the seriousness of the sore.
+If the sore is infected, you may be able to treat it by applying an antibiotic cream to the area.
+If bone or deeper tissues are infected, you may require antibiotics.
+These may be taken by mouth (orally) or by a shot or IV (injection).

 Other things that can help include: